guaix-ucm/megaradrp/doc/index.rst

 MEGARA DRP documentation
 ========================

 Welcome.
-This is the Documentation for MEGARA DRP (version |version|).
+This is the Documentation for MEGARA DRP (release |release|).

 MEGARA (Multi-Espectrógrafo en GTC de Alta Resolución para Astronomía) is an optical Integral-Field Unit (IFU) and Multi-Object Spectrograph (MOS)